Consumption Advice

-State health agencies have found that it is safe to eat Lake Superior bloater chubs once a week and Lake Michigan bloater chubs once a month.
+State health agencies have found that it is safe to eat Lake Superior bloaters once a week and Lake Michigan bloaters once a month.
 If you are unsure of the origin of your chubs, you should follow the most restrictive recommendation (once a month).

 Visit these links to find out more information about fish advisories in Wisconsin and the Great Lakes: